dhruv114523/airfoil_comparison/README.md

 ## Data Visualization

-Use the included `plots.py` to generate comprehensive visualizations:
+Use the included `plots.py` to generate visualizations:

 ```bash
 python plots.py
 ```

+---

+## Plots

+- KDE plot
+- Line Plot for lift vs AoA with confidence intervals
+- Line Plot for lift vs drag
+- Line Plot for lift to drag Ratio vs AoA
+- Line Plot for moment vs angle of Attack

 ---